S1M0N38/chat-completion-md/README.md

 ### CLI

-- Convert requests stored as JSON files to markdown files
+- Print request stored as JSON files to markdown representation to stdout

 ```
-chat_completion_md --json pattern/to/*.json
+chat_completion_md path/to/json/file.json
 ```

-- Convert markdown files to chat completion requests and save them as JSON
+- Print request stored as markdown files to JSON representation to stdout

 ```
-chat_completion_md --md pattern/to/*.md
+chat_completion_md path/to/md/file.md
 ```

 ### API